StephenDRoberts/kafka-kotlin-memberhip-example/README.md

 ### Notes:
 * To set up kafka, run `docker-compose up` from the main project directory.
 * The app is set up to run on ports 8080 and 8087.
 You can run the applications using intellij's run button, or with a command such a `./gradlew bootRun`.
-* To create a user, send a message to http://localhost:<port number>/user/all in the following format:
+* To create a user, send a POST request to `http://localhost:<port number>/user` in the following format:
 ```
 {
-username: `String`,
+  username: String,
-email: `String`,
+  email: String,
-password: `String`
+  password: String
 }
 ```
+* To query for a list of users, send a GET request to `http://localhost:<port number>/user/all`

 #### Creating a POST endpoint